 A recent Peeriosity poll explored the relative effectiveness of the Shared Services culture to foster a high level of employee engagement, with a supporting question to better understand what approaches were the most effective.
 Regarding effectiveness, poll results indicate that 22% of Peeriosity member companies consider themselves to be very effective, leaders in fostering a high level of employee engagement, with an additional 11% indicating they are effective and pleased with their level of employee engagement.
-The majority of companies, at 56% consider themselves to be somewhat effective, and on the right path with interest in improving.
+The majority of companies, at 56% consider themselves to be somewhat effective, and on the right path with an interest in improving.
 Finally, 11% indicate that they are not very effective, with room for improvement.
 Here are the details:

-The next polling question asked about the approaches that were the most effective in fostering good communications and engagement among employees in Shared Services, with developing a culture of continues improvement where ideas are valued cited as the most important by 37% of respondents.
-Other popular selections for most effective included one-on-one discussions between management and employees (16%), clearly articulating a vision and strategy for Shared Services (11%) and having a reward/recognition program (11%).
+The next polling question asked about the approaches that were the most effective in fostering good communications and engagement among employees in Shared Services, with developing a culture of continuous improvement where ideas are valued cited as the most important by 37% of respondents.
+Other popular selections for most effective included one-on-one discussions between management and employees (16%), clearly articulating a vision and strategy for Shared Services (11%), and having a reward/recognition program (11%).
 Here are the details:

 A few of the comments from members include:

 - All of the approaches are used.
-We are constantly improving our engagement and enablement with our shared services’ teams.
+We are constantly improving our engagement and enablement with our shared services teams.

 - All the above.
 Different areas resonate more with employees, so it is important to have a program that covers the breadth of levers.

 - We still are in the process of creating Shared Services within the company.
 Previously all activities were outsourced.

 - Focusing on team member development will help them grow their careers and have an environment where team members can thrive and be their best.